azavea/loam/README.md

 ### `GDALDataset.convert(args)`
 Converts raster data between different formats.
 This is the equivalent of the [gdal_translate](https://gdal.org/programs/gdal_translate.html) command.

-**Note**: This returns a new `GDALDataset` object.
-It is necessary to call `.close()` on both the original dataset _and_ the new dataset in order to avoid memory leaks.
+**Note**: This returns a new `GDALDataset` object but does not perform any immediate calculation.
+Instead, calls to `.convert()` and `.warp()` are evaluated lazily.
+Each successive call to `.convert()` or `.warp()` is stored in a list of operations on the dataset oboject.
+These operations are only evaluated when necessary in order to access some property of the dataset, such as its size, bytes, or band count.
 #### Parameters
 - `args`: An array of strings, each representing a single command-line argument accepted by the `gdal_translate` command.
 The `src_dataset` and `dst_dataset` parameters should be omitted; these are handled by `GDALDataset`.
 Example: `ds.convert(['-outsize', '200%', '200%'])`
 #### Return value
-A promise that resolves to a new `GDALDataset` which has been converted according to the provided arguments to `gdal_translate`.
+A promise that resolves to a new `GDALDataset`.

 <br />

 ### `GDALDataset.warp(args)`
 Image reprojection and warping utility.
 This is the equivalent of the [gdalwarp](https://gdal.org/programs/gdalwarp.html) command.

-**Note**: This returns a new `GDALDataset` object.
-It is necessary to call `.close()` on both the original dataset _and_ the new dataset in order to avoid memory leaks.
+**Note**: This returns a new `GDALDataset` object but does not perform any immediate calculation.
+Instead, calls to `.convert()` and `.warp()` are evaluated lazily.
+Each successive call to `.convert()` or `.warp()` is stored in a list of operations on the dataset oboject.
+These operations are only evaluated when necessary in order to access some property of the dataset, such as its size, bytes, or band count.
 #### Parameters
 - `args`: An array of strings, each representing a single [command-line argument](https://gdal.org/programs/gdalwarp.html#synopsis) accepted by the `gdalwarp` command.
 The `srcfile` and `dstfile` parameters should be omitted; these are handled by `GDALDataset`.
 Example: `ds.warp(['-s_srs', 'EPSG:3857', '-t_srs', 'EPSG:4326'])`
 #### Return value
-A promise that resolves to a new `GDALDataset` which has been reprojected according to the provided arguments to `gdalwarp`.
+A promise that resolves to a new `GDALDataset`.

 # Developing